Burning Man: Regional events

 Some of the events are officially affiliated with the Burning Man organization via the Burning Man Regional Network.
 This official affiliation usually requires the event to conform to the 10 principles and certain standards outlined by the Burning Man organization and to be accompanied by a "Burning Man Regional Contact," a volunteer with an official relationship to the Burning Man Project via a legal Letter of Agreement.
-The Netherlands was the first country outside the United States to have an event officially associated with Burning Man named Where the Sheep Sleep since 2016.

 In exchange for conforming to these standards, the event is granted permission to officially communicate itself as a Burning Man Regional Event.
 The regional event organizers are enabled to exchange best practices with each other on a global level via online platforms and in-person conferences, which are partly sponsored by the Burning Man Project.